 Tabata is a form of high-intensity interval training.
 It consists of eight rounds of ultra-high-intensity exercises, followed by a rest period.
 Each exercise lasts 20 seconds, followed by 10 seconds of rest, making up one round.

-The idea of Tabata is to push as hard as you can and get your heart rate up as much as possible during each 20-second burst.
+The idea of Tabata is to push as hard as possible and get your heart rate up as much as possible during each 20-second burst.

 Tabata is a specific type of HIIT, so the benefits are similar.
 But there’s more to it than that.